hnvkhanh/age-calculator-app/README.md

 ### What I learned

 In this project, I have the opportunity to apply and enhance my understanding of TypeScript, allowing me to become more accustomed to its fundamental concept of typing.
+I am attempting to create a custom class using Tailwind CSS.

 Additionally, I have the opportunity to reinforce my comprehension of state management in ReactJS through practical application.